-We are well past the six month mark since the 737 MAX 8 aircrafts were pulled out of the sky and there is still not a date in sight when we will see them back in the air.
-On the domestic front, this affected affected American, United and Southwest.
+We are at about the nine month mark for when the 737 MAX 8 aircrafts were pulled out of the sky and they are still causing massive scheduling disruptions.
+On the domestic front, this is affecting American, United and Southwest.
 Out of the three airlines, however, Southwest has been hit the hardest due to the sheer number of these aircrafts in their fleet.
 Although Southwest still has these aircrafts in their schedule, they are being proactive in canceling flights and allowing customers to change (for no fee), little by little.
-This morning, Southwest moved forward with taking these routes off the schedule through Feb.
-8, 2020.
+Just yesterday, Southwest moved forward with taking these routes off the schedule through March 6, 2020.

 Is Your Flight Affected?

-If you have any flights booked between Jan 6. and Feb.
-8, 2020 there is a chance you woke up this morning from an email from Southwest:
+If you have any flights booked between Feb 8. and March 6, 2020 there is a chance you received an email from Southwest:

 Or, you can always log into your Southwest account and double check on your upcoming flight.
 Just check on “Change flight” and if a notification pops up, you know that your flight has been affected.